Kino-Man1/FFF-Class-Unlucky-Antagonist/README.md

 Year 34 A.R. - Agreement between the Infinitesimal Etymologist and the Whenua natives to partition the Pacific Archipelago.

-Year 53 A.R. - Aries's Bank is established
+Year 53 A.R. - Aries's Bank is established.

 Year 70 A.R. - King Nagoe's death casts eternal darkness over his kingdom, emanating from his lifeless body buried in the depths of his capital.